partha-bro/study-repo/git/README.md

     touch README.md                                                     ==> Before create a repo make a README.md file
         |
         |
     git init                                  ==> initializaion of repository
         |
         |
     git status [untracked area]               ==> check the status of your new and modified files
         |
         |
-    git add . (for all new and modified files)                          ==> changes files to ready to commit git add file_name [staging area]
+    git add . (for all new and modified files)==> changes files to ready to commit git add file_name [staging area]
         |
         |
     git diff
         |
         |
-    git commit -m "heading message" -m "description(option)"            ==> save the changes in local repo git commit -am "heading message" -m "description(option)"           ==> shorthand for add and commit the code
+    git commit -m "heading message" -m "description(option)" ==> save the changes in local repo git commit -am "heading message" -m "description(option)"==> shorthand for add and commit the code
         |
         |
     git remote -v                              ==> check the origin set in correct/working repo git remote add Repository_name https://github.com/partha-bro/study-repo.git  ==> add remote working repo to origin for short hand
     OR
-    git remote set-url Repository_name http://user_name:password-token@github.com/user_name/repo_name.git                                             ==> add remote working repo to origin for short hand git push origin master                                              ==> upload the local repo to remote repo
+    git remote set-url Repository_name http://user_name:password-token@github.com/user_name/repo_name.git
+                                               ==> add remote working repo to origin for short hand git push origin master                     ==> upload the local repo to remote repo
         |
         |
     git pull https://github.com/partha-bro/study-repo.git ==> download the changes of the remote repo
 </pre>
 ## What is Git branch?
     A branch represents an independent line of development.